-The fair value of the equity investment in Toro is \$5,652 as at September 30, 2019 (September 30, 2018 - \$10,350) based on the applicable closing share price.
+The fair value of the equity investment in Toro is \$4,903 as at September 30, 2020 (September 30, 2019 - \$5,652) based on the applicable closing share price.
 Such fair value is categorized as level 1 within the fair value hierarchy.

-The Company has recorded an impairment on the equity investment in Toro of \$2,540 during the year ended September 30, 2019 (2018 - \$4,496).
+The Company has recorded an impairment on the equity investment in Toro of \$2,657 during the year ended September 30, 2020 (September 30, 2019 - \$2,540).
 Indicators of impairment were identified by the Company as the carrying amount of the net assets of Toro were determined to be more than its market value.
 Market value was determined based on Toro's market capitalization as of the date of assessment, prorated for the proportion of shares owned by the Company.
+As at September 30, 2020, the Company did not identify any indicators for a reversal of the impairment on the equity investment in Toro.